Dickinson-COMP-491-492/website/docs/07-gitActivity.md

 1. If you are successful you will see the message `Everything up-to-date`.
 If you do not get that message try the steps for "Getting a Personal Access Token" again.

 Once successful, your GitHub username and PAT will be stored by Git so that you do not have to enter them for every operation.
+To confirm this try the command in step 2 above again.
+You should receive the `Everything up-to-date` message without entering your username or PAT.

 ### Snapshot